Skip to main content

 • Pregnancy related samples: placenta, cord blood derivatives, maternal blood derivatives

-To apply for use of these samples please go to www.bcchr.ca/biobank and click on "Research".
+To apply for use of these samples please go to www.bcchr.ca/biobank and click on "Researchers".
 And for more information about the biobank and what samples they might have for your research, please contact the biobank directly.

 Data sharing